Measuring the influence of beliefs in belief networks: Results

 In these belief networks, some edges (e.g. Health-Education) are constant between groups, while others differ (e.g. Democracy-Parliament).
 Given the simple network structure, these slight differences in edges and their weights produce differences in belief network energy and temperature, which are shown on figure \ref{fig:en-temp}.

 We see that groups on the extremes of ideology, interest in politics, and news watching have consistently higher absolute energy and more consistent belief networks.
 In the case of ideology, we see that respondents belonging to Far Left have the most consistent attitude towards the regime, followed by Far Right.
-It is interesting that the third case of highly consistent belief networks is found for respondents not interested in politics, suggesting that consistent attitude towards the regime does not require high involvement in daily political affairs.
-Smallest differences between groups were found when comparing groups based on time spent following news about politics.
-Similar level of consistency was found in groups with the lowest and the highest time spent.

 Similar trend was observed for temperature, with groups on the scale extremes having higher temperature meaning belief system has weaker connectivity and that less attention is payed to the attitude object.
 This result is interesting in the case of ideology groups as it seems that respondents on ideological extremes pay less attention to the activities and performance of the regime.
 This finding supports the idea that ideology operates as a cognitive heuristic and reduces the attention needed for an individual to form a consistent attitude towards the attitude object \citep{rudolphPoliticalTrustIdeology2005}.
-In other groups, those moderately interested in politics pay most attention to the regime.
-Unexpectedly, the group following news about politics more than 90 minutes per day pays the lowest attention to the regime.

-Results of influence measurements using GIC are presented in table \ref{tab:gics}.
-In most groups, satisfaction with democracy (SWD) is the most influential node.
-We can also observe that all measurements have the same scale irrespective of which subgroup of respondents is considered.
-This makes the notion of average or total influence of beliefs in the network a meaningful measure.
-There are no issues with low monotonicity even though small networks are considered.

-On the other hand, GSM influence measurement presented in table \ref{tab:gsm} shows different results.
-In most cases, satisfaction with economy is the most influential node, but we have higher variability between groups for most influential nodes.
-Also, the scale of the values seems to vary with unclear interpretation of the order of magnitude differences between groups (e.g., the influence of Economy belief in Far Right and Right groups).
-There some issues with low monotonicity as multiple beliefs have the same influence.